The Library

 You can paste lecture notes into Aripsy and generate cleaner notes or flashcards.
 Pro users can also create MCQs and fill-in-the-blank practice from the same material.

 Use the output as a draft.
-The strongest decks still need your edits, teacher guidance, and source checking.
+The strongest decks still need your edits and source checking.

 Source to check